Anomalous Localization and Mobility Edges in Non-Hermitian Quasicrystals with Disordered Imaginary Gauge Fields: Conclusion

-\section{conclusion}
+In short, for an individual realization of the imaginary gauge field, the short-time wave-packet dynamics exhibits a clear winding-dependent drift, whereas the long-time evolution remains strongly realization dependent.
+After resolving the realizations into two groups according to the sign of the mean winding number, the group-averaged dynamics retains the opposite directional responses of the two winding sectors.
+In contrast, the fully averaged dynamics over all realizations is dominated by the mutual cancellation between these opposite sectors and therefore largely restores Hermitian-like transport behavior.

+\section{Conclusion}

 We studied anomalous localization in a 1D non-Hermitian quasiperiodic lattice with a spatially disordered imaginary gauge field, focusing on both the standard AAH limit ($J_2=0$) and the generalized model with weak NNN hopping ($J_2\neq 0$).
-For $J_2=0$, we identified an anomalous transition from a fully ENHSE phase to a conventional localized phase at $\lambda_c=2$: while the fractal dimension extrapolates to $\overline{D}\to 0$ in both regimes, the Lyapunov exponent and the fluctuation of the center-of-mass provide a sharp distinction.
-We further showed that this transition is accompanied by a complex-to-real spectral change under PBCs and a winding-number switch from nontrivial to trivial, with the winding sign correlating with the direction of macroscopic accumulation.
-With weak NNN hopping, we demonstrated an anomalous mobility edge located at the same $E_c(\lambda)$ as in the Hermitian generalized AAH model, but separating Anderson-localized states from ENHSE-type macroscopic-accumulation states rather than extended ones.
-Finally, wave-packet dynamics under PBCs provides a direct probe: a typical realization exhibits winding-controlled drift and disorder-selected pinning or recurrence, whereas disorder averaging washes out these ENHSE-specific signatures and restores Hermitian-like transport behavior.
+For $J_2=0$, we identified an anomalous transition from a fully ENHSE phase to a fully localized phase at $\lambda_c=2$.
+Although the fractal dimension vanishes in both regimes, the Lyapunov exponent and the fluctuation of the eigenstate center of mass sharply distinguish them.
+For generic finite-size realizations, this transition is further accompanied by a complex-to-real spectral change under PBCs and a winding-number change from nontrivial to trivial.
+With weak NNN hopping, we demonstrated an anomalous mobility edge at the same $E_c(\lambda)$ as in the Hermitian generalized AAH model, but with a distinct physical meaning in the original non-Hermitian frame: it separates Anderson-localized states from ENHSE-type macroscopic-accumulation states rather than extended states.
+We further showed that this anomalous localization structure is reflected in real-space morphology, spectral reality, winding topology, and wave-packet dynamics.
+In particular, single realizations exhibit winding-dependent drift with realization-dependent long-time behavior, winding-resolved averaging preserves the opposite directional responses of the two sectors, whereas full disorder averaging largely cancels them and restores Hermitian-like transport.
+Our results provide a unified non-Hermitian characterization of anomalous localization and mobility edges in quasicrystals with disordered imaginary gauge fields.